Kut Klose

-Kut Klose is an American contemporary R&B trio that formed in Atlanta, Georgia.
+Kut Klose is an American R&B trio that formed in Atlanta, Georgia.
 The three female singers that made up the group were Athena Cage, Lavonn Battle and Tabitha Duncan.
 They were originally discovered by singer Keith Sweat, who also served as one of the producers on their debut album Surrender (1995).
-The trio is best known for their hit single "I Like" and feature on "Get Up on It" by Keith Sweat.
+The trio is best known for their hit single "I Like" and features on "Get Up on It" and "Twisted" by Keith Sweat.